 Next spring, 20 of the most outstanding high-school seniors in Arizona will be selected as the 33rd class of Flinn Scholars.
 Would you like to join this absolutely brilliant, fun-loving, globe-trotting community of young adults ready to make a difference in Arizona and the world?

-· exhibit substantive extracurricular involvement and demonstrate leadership, then this scholarship may be for you.
+- exhibit substantive extracurricular involvement and demonstrate leadership, then this scholarship may be for you.
 Go to www.flinnscholars.org Pay particular attention to all the details.
-The deadline for counselor/teacher recommendations is Friday October 20.
+The deadline for counselor/teacher recommendations is Wednesday, October 2.
 Give the adults time to write a great review.
-Applicant Deadline is Monday October 23, 2017.

 “Got Milk” Arizona Milk Producers Scholarship